allcloud-io/TrustStack-Data-Perimeter-Security-Packages/apps/security-controls/lib/solutions/sns/subscription-security/README.md

 - URL domains for HTTP/HTTPS protocols
 - AWS service protocols (SQS, Lambda, etc.)

-The hook is configurable, allowing organizations to define their own lists of trusted domains and protocols.

 For detailed information about the CloudFormation hook implementation, including configuration options, compliant and non-compliant examples, and testing procedures, refer to the [SNS Subscription Endpoint Validation CloudFormation Hook README](lambda-hook/README.md).

 ### Detective Control: CloudTrail Monitoring